-Over the past years funding agencies and other initiatives released a number of principles and guidelines on how to manage research data.
-When conducting research projects funding agencies increasingly expect compliance with these guidelines and principles.
+Over the past years, funding agencies and other initiatives released a number of principles and guidelines on how to manage research data.
+When conducting research projects, funding agencies increasingly expect compliance with these guidelines and principles.
 While planning your research project and writing your proposal we recommend to study the relevant guidelines and clearly state how research data management will be implemented in your project.

-At the end of 2013 the European Commission launched the Pilot to open up publicly funded research data ("Open Data Pilot").
+At the end of 2013 the European Commission launched the Pilot to open up publicly funded research data ("Open Research Data Pilot").
 The two most important guidelines are the Guidelines on FAIR Data Management in Horizon 2020 (PDF, version 3.0, 26 July 2016) and the Guidelines on Open Access to Scientific Publications and Research Data in Horizon 2020 (PDF, version 3.1, 25 August 2016).

-The so-called "FAIR Data Principles" which have been published in 2016 now have reached a certain level of acceptance and general approval.
+The so-called "FAIR Data Principles" which have been published in 2016 have reached a high level of acceptance and general approval.
 Besides the main points presented in the abridged version below further information on this topic can be found on the web sites of FORCE11 as well as in the article "The FAIR Guiding Principles for scientific data management and stewardship" by Wilkinson, M.D. et al. (2016).

 F1. (meta)data are assigned a globally unique and eternally persistent identifier.